The lodge

 Stay Overnight in the Bunkhouse

-- The Kitchen (in the Lodge): is fully stocked with all the cooking/baking ware you could want in the backcountry.
-Self catered groups have access to coolers located in our exterior cooler building.
+• The Kitchen (in the Lodge): is fully stocked with all the cooking/baking ware you could want in the backcountry.
 The large propane range and oven can accommodate meals for large groups of people.

-- Beds: 3 bedrooms each with a queen and a twin XL bed; loft with 2 double and 2 twin XL beds.
+• Beds: 3 semi-private bedrooms each with a queen and a twin XL bed; loft with 2 double and 2 twin XL beds.
 Mattresses provided.

-- Linens: bring a light sleeping bag or equivalent and pillowcase.
-Pillows available.
-Bedding NOT available.
+• Linens: bring a light sleeping bag or equivalent and pillowcase.

 Add Catering to Your Stay